 As part of the Saint-Louis Emergency Recovery and Resilience Project (SERRP) financed by the World Bank, the UN Office for Project Services (UNOPS) in cooperation with the national agency in Saint-Louis (L’Agence de Développement municipal, ADM), supports the Government of Senegal to relocate fishing families who lost their seaside homes due to coastal erosion.

-Approximately two thirds of Senegal’s population live along the country’s 700 km shallow coastline.
+Approximately two-thirds of Senegal’s population lives along the country’s 700 km shallow coastline.
 Due to its exposed location, the country is vulnerable to coastal hazards and erosion.
 Human interference is also changing the natural coastal dynamics.
-These include sand mining and ineffective urban planning, as well as climate change related changes with rising sea levels and changing storm patterns.
+These include sand mining and ineffective urban planning, as well as climate change-related changes with rising sea levels and changing storm patterns.

-This is already affecting the people of Senegal, where seaside tourism, fishing along with other socioeconomic activities represent 80 percent of the country’s economy.
+This is already affecting the people of Senegal, where seaside tourism, fishing along other socioeconomic activities represent 80% of the country’s economy.

 The speed of coastal erosion is increasing.
 80,000 people live along the Langue de Barbarie peninsula in the historical city of Saint-Louis, where five to six meters of beach recede every year.
 In recent years hundreds of families have been forced to leave their destroyed homes.
 Many relocated to a temporary relief camp, Khar Yalla, as the sea levels kept rising and their homes were beyond repair.